Decision tree template

 4. Terminate branches

-Work through each question posed in your decision tree diagram, answering each “If, then” statement.
+Work through each question posed in your free decision tree maker, answering each “If, then” statement.
 Each branch should end at a leaf node labeled with the final potential outcome of a decision.

 5. Run your findings past stakeholders

-Once you’ve completed your decision tree, go through the results with collaborators and stakeholders to make sure it’s an accurate representation of real-life possibilities.
-Share your tree diagram with collaborators to add comments, make edits, or chat about your decision in real time.
+Once you are finished with the online decision tree maker, go through the results with collaborators and stakeholders to make sure it’s an accurate representation of real-life possibilities.
+Share your decision tree online with collaborators to add comments, make edits, or chat about your decision in real time.

-With your completed decision tree diagram, you can use Lucidspark to take your plan into next steps with brainstorming sessions, visual workflows, project documentation, and more.
+With your completed decision tree chart, you can use Lucidspark to take your plan into next steps with brainstorming sessions, visual workflows, project documentation, and more.